- Research Development

 You'll find links to a short service description together with details such as service features, level of support, eligibility, costs, etc.

 - Research Management Information - Integrated Research Reporting (IRR)

 To request access to IRR please complete an online authorisation form.

 Integrated Research Reporting (IRR) presents reports containing current and historical management information about different aspects of the University’s research activity.
 Because IRR gathers its data from University operational systems, the information shown in IRR reports is up-to-date, with any changes to operational systems being reflected in IRR in up to 48 hours.
-The reports show information at University, College, School, and/or Discipline level.
+The reports show information at University, School, and/or Discipline level.

 For information about IRR and how to use the system, download the crib sheet above.

 If you have any general questions about IRR or the information shown in its reports, email Anne Buckle in Policy, Planning and Governance at email@example.com